-This is the time to learn how to drastically cut expenses and save money from wherever we can.
-The world is going through the pandemic and we are not sure when things will be normal.
+This is the time to learn how to cut expenses and save money wherever possible drastically.
+The world is going through a pandemic, and we are not sure when things will be normal.

-The world economy is going through a tough time and it will bounce back but when, is not clear.
+The world economy is going through a tough time, and it will bounce back, but it is not clear when.

-We should be ready to keep ourselves and our families protected to go through all this.
+We should be ready to protect ourselves and our families from going through all this.

 How to drastically cut expenses

-Cutting everyday expenses is not rocket science but it requires little planning and discipline.
-It is very much possible to live with next to nothing.
+Cutting everyday expenses is not rocket science but requires little planning and discipline.
+After that, it is very much possible to live with next to nothing.

 The only thing is that you should learn to live that way.
-When you learn to differentiate your needs from your wants, you will need half of what you are spending now.
+Then, when you know to differentiate your needs from your wants, you will need half of what you are spending now.

 Benefits of cutting expenses